 UTL_RAW.CAST_TO_RAW (NVL(Bonus, 0))) HASH_KEY FROM Employee;

-Explanation: NULL value error can be prevented by using appropriate Oracle functions.
-In the above example, NVL function prevents the NULL value error because NVL provides zero “0” instead of NULL because HASH_KEY of Zero is exactly the same for NULL value in Bonus column.
+Explanation: Using appropriate Oracle functions can help prevent NULL value errors.
+In the above example, the NVL function prevents the NULL value error because NVL provides zero “0” instead of NULL.
+After all, the HASH_KEY of Zero is precisely the same as the NULL value in the Bonus column.

 Oracle MD5 function HASH value Length

 - MD5 function is an excellent option to compare data or files between two or more data files.